aquametalabs/aquameta/README.md

 From my seat, Edgar Codd kind of figured it all out.

 The year was 1969, and Edgar F. (Ted) Codd revealed his conception of the Relational Model, a general purpose algebra for data management.
-If correct, his model, he proported, should be able to go into any domain of complexity and serve as an adequate abstraction for representing it, slicing and dicing it in infinite ways, and generally making sense of it.
+If correct, his model, he purported, should be able to go into any domain of complexity and serve as an adequate abstraction for representing it, slicing and dicing it in infinite ways, and generally making sense of it.

 The relational model, and the relational databases that followed, were the foundation of the information age, at least to a person interested in data.
 50 years later, it remains the most popular model for databases -- and certainly not without a fight.

 It sure looks like Codd got something right.
 The humble relational database is still king of the information jungle.
 If history is any indicator, it is the best tool us crazy humans have found for making sense of things.

 Well, Aquameta is about making sense of things.
-It is a tool for interacting with the world through the lense of data.
+It is a tool for interacting with the world through the lens of data.

 The world could learn a lot from old Edgar F. Codd about how to make sense of things.
-Us data hackers really have a special power, and it's high time we show we show the rest of the world how it's done.
+Us data hackers really have a special power, and it's high time we show the rest of the world how it's done.

-Aquameta is a tool for seeing the world through the lense of data.
+Aquameta is a tool for seeing the world through the lens of data.
 It's designed to make the language of data as accessible as possible, without dumbing it down.
 To programmers, you might think of Aquameta as a "PostgreSQL Admin GUI".
 But this ain't your grandma's PGAdmin.
 (Sorry PGAdmin! :))

 Here's why.

-First Princples
+First Principles
 ---------------

 Under the hood, Aquameta has really internalized Codd's Relational Model -- to an arguably absurd degree.